 “Big Red Kangaroo” by Claire Saxby, illustrated by Graham Byrne

 This educational look at Australia’s red kangaroo takes the reader straight into the heart of the dry inland of Australia.
-With a nod to the other native creatures and a peak at the behaviors of the world’s largest kangaroo, it’s as if one was swept away on an Australian safari to observe this animal in its unique habitat.
+With a nod to the other native creatures and a peek at the behaviors of the world’s largest kangaroo, it’s as if one was swept away on an Australian safari to observe this animal in its unique habitat.

 “Heidi” by Johanna Spyri